Tuesday, September 13, 2005

 The Karambit is a tool/knife capable of being used for many different applications.
 Its basic use that of a common tool – a utility blade, used to open boxes, cut twine, dig holes, etc. Today, it's most commonly owned by collectors and knife enthusiasts.
 It's also used as a martial-arts training implement.
 Lastly, it can be used to ensure personal safety should the need arise (i.e, as a personal defense or survival weapon).

-"CRAWFORD CREDIT CARD KARAMBIT"
+THE "CRAWFORD CREDIT CARD KARAMBIT"

 Some thoughts about combat knives